 Tower: Cessna 8241N, Parsons Tower, report entering left downwind Runway 28

 Pilot: Cessna 8241N entering left downwind Runway 28

 Tower: Cessna 8241N, cleared to land Runway 28

 Pilot: Cleared to land Runway 28, Cessna 8241N

-If a pilot does not understand what air traffic contol is saying to them they are expected to announce “Say Again” to the air traffic controller.
-This will allow the air traffic controller the opportunity to repeat the last instruction, usually a little slower so the pilot (hopefully) undertsands!
+If a pilot does not understand what air traffic control is saying to them they are expected to announce “Say Again” to the air traffic controller.
+This will allow the air traffic controller the opportunity to repeat the last instruction, usually a little slower so the pilot (hopefully) understands!

 It is very rare you will find a student or new pilot being allowed into this busy airspace due to the havoc they can cause.
-If a pilot who’s radio communication is not up to the required standard tries to enter the airspace, ATC will often deny them peremission to enter the airspace or divert them to an alternate nearby airport.
+If a pilot whose radio communication is not up to the required standard tries to enter the airspace, ATC will often deny them permission to enter the airspace or divert them to an alternate nearby airport.

 A rouge, nervous, and inexperienced pilot can cause hundreds of thousands of dollars in delays to airlines as ATC clears the airspace to allow the inexperienced pilot time to land or fly clear of the airspace, especially if they have become lost, and trust me it is very easy to become unsure of your exact position when you are first learning to fly!

 If you wish to hear how a disorientated pilot can cause chaos for an air traffic controller please check out this YouTube video Here, then imagine this happening at JFK or Los Angeles International!